audioclassify/CedarAlert/CEDAR_README.md

 --epochs 500 \
 --close-mosaic 15
 ```

-The CedarAlert specific files start with 'cedar_' to distinguish them from files from [https://github.com/WongKinYiu/yolov9](https://github.com/WongKinYiu/yolov9).

 The application can optionally write to a log file and also to a SQLite3 database.

 The application runs as a service which starts on boot and restarts on error.
 'CedarAlert.service' and 'CedarAlert.sh' must be modified with '/home/YOURUSER'.

-This DIY application is provided as a free open source codebase as a courtesy without any promise of support nor guarantee of any kind.

-This software is covered by the [GNU General Public License v3.0](https://github.com/WongKinYiu/yolov9/blob/main/LICENSE.md) and any other licenses from other open source code referenced.

 ### Verify CedarAlert Object Detecton with yolov9-s-converted.pt (COCO model)